torvalds/linux/Documentation/admin-guide/mm/concepts.rst

 ranges can be accessed.
 In some cases, devices cannot perform DMA to all the addressable memory.
 In other cases, the size of the physical memory exceeds the maximal addressable size of virtual memory and special actions are required to access portions of the memory.
-Linux groups memory pages into `zones` according to their possible usage.
+GNU/Linux groups memory pages into `zones` according to their possible usage.
 For example, ZONE_DMA will contain memory that can be used by devices for DMA, ZONE_HIGHMEM will contain memory that is not